SAP-samples/teched2022-DT264/README.md

-# Session ID - Session Title
+# DT264 - Learn How to Set Up and Configure SAP Mobile Start with SAP S/4HANA

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called DT264 - Learn How to Set Up and Configure SAP Mobile Start with SAP S/4HANA.

 ## Overview